GluuFederation/docs-casa-prod/docs/source/plugins/cert-authn.md

 ### Enable the authentication method

-Wait for one minute, then visit `Administration Console` > `Enabled methods` and tick `User certificate`.
+Wait for one minute, then visit `Administration Console` > `Enabled authentication methods` and tick `User certificate`.
 On the right, the plugin will be selected by default.
 Finally save the changes.

 ## Testing